What Does Cash Buyers Only Mean?

 Property Solvers, for example, has bought homes for cash since 2003 through our We Buy Any House service.

-Our offers lie at approximately 75% of the market value.
+Our offers lie at between 80 and 75% of the market value.
 With this option, we’re able to complete sales in as little as 7 days and our clients pay no estate agency or legal fees.
 In other words, for our many happy clients, quickness and efficiency are more important than price.

 Why Would Someone Sell a House for Cash?